miguelpanchon/Pinterest/README.md

 -onclick event on logo to restart the webpage (=empty the value of the input box and reload images)

+-conceal the credentials

+ -reactivate the hightlighting of the cards when on mouse over

 | Main links        | Platform  | URL                                                         |
 | ----------------- | --------- | ------------------------------------------------------------|